US Star Pacific Wrecks Your donation today supports the next 15 years

 Background

-B-25's in service with the Navy or Marine Corps were known as "PBJ".
-Over 700 Mitchells were delivered to the U.S. Navy and Marines, including eight squadrons that served in the Pacific.
+The B-PBJ Mitchell was the U.S. Navy (USN) or U.S. Marine Corps (USMC) were designated for the B-25 Mitchell.
+Over 700 Mitchells were delivered to the Navy and Marines, including eight squadrons that served in the Pacific.
 These were C, D, G, H and J model Mitchells.
 These USMC groups were trained to drop torpedoes, which required flying with the bomb bays open, although they never used this tactic in combat.
 They also trained with “Tiny Tim” rockets, and H models with 75mm nose cannons.
 Some were equipped with radar domes.

 Many Allied nations also used the B-25, in the Pacific, the NEIAF.
-Some countries around the world continuing to use B-25's until the 1960's!
+Some countries continuing to operate the B-25 into the 1960s.

 Technical Details

-Crew Five (pilot, co-pilot, engineer, bombardier, navigator, gunner)
+Crew Four to seven, depending on mission and configuration (pilot, co-pilot, engineer, bombardier, radio-gunner, gunner)

-Engine 2 x Wright R-2600 driving 3 bladed propeller
+Engine 2 x Wright R-2600 radial engines driving a three bladed propeller

 Span 67' 7"